proxima424/praxisfi/README.md

 Let’s look at it with an example:

 A person had opened a long perpetual future position on WETH for X WETH at 3x leverage.
 The WETH deposited for this position were 3X while there was already Z WETH deposited through Praxis’ smart contract before this position.
-Similarly, opening this position shall create a borrowing equivalent to 2X*P USDC (considering ETH/USDC = P during the opening of this position).
+Similarly, opening this position shall create a borrowing equivalent to `2X*P USDC (considering ETH/USDC = P during the opening of this position)`.
 There shall already be borrowing of K USDC through Praxis’ smart contract before this position.
 Also consider J ETHUP3x tokens to be minted before this position and H tokens to be issued for this position.

 The deposit and borrowing is known to increase in Aave due to interest rate and borrowing rate applied on them through Aave.
-Thus, if the deposits are kept idle after the initiation of the position, then after time t, total deposit through our smart contract shall be 3X + Z + i and total borrowing through our smart contract be 2X*P + K + r (where r and i are the borrowing rate an interest rate respectively)
+Thus, if the deposits are kept idle after the initiation of the position, then after time t, total deposit through our smart contract shall be `3X + Z + i` and `total borrowing through our smart contract be 2X*P + K + r` (where r and i are the borrowing rate an interest rate respectively)

-The deposit equivalent to this position is H/J * (3X + Z + i) while the borrowing equivalent to this position is H/J * (2X*P + K + r).
+The `deposit equivalent to this position is H/J * (3X + Z + i)` while the borrowing equivalent to this position is H/J * (2X*P + K + r).
 Thus after closing the position, the funds a user shall receive after repaying the borrowing is H/J * (3X + Z + i - 2X*P - K - r)

-AGAIN THE SAME QUESTION, HOW IS PRAXIS DIFFERENT THAN PRAXIS???
+AGAIN THE SAME QUESTION, HOW IS PRAXIS DIFFERENT THAN INSTADAPP???
 Such leveraged positions are opened and closed for year or more now.

 Praxis is different than Instadapp.
 Instadapp lets you earn extra yield through this mechanism on your idle funds, we are enabling onchain perp futures which can be traded by users.
 Will prove our point once you understand our minting, redeeming and pricing mechanism of WETHUP3x tokens.